 EHang Ghostdrone 2.0

 EHang captured the imagination with their 184 drone at CES last year.
 The human sized aerial vehicle was a site to behold, returning to CES 2017 for us to enjoy.
 Thing is, the single-seater is not exactly the drone you fly in your backyard, luckily, the EHang Ghostdrone is.
+Or you could fly hundreds of them to break some world records, but that’s another story.

 The EHang Ghostdrone 2.0 is a two and a half pound flier that takes the basic iconic Phantom drone design, but inverts the propellers.
 The Ghostdrone is one that you fly via connected mobile device, with an optional FPV headset to enhance the experience.
 It comes with its own camera, but both the Aerial and VR models of the drone accept the GoPro Hero3, Hero3+ and Hero4.